Alan J. Hoffman

 |Wilmington, DE||v. +1.302.425.6474||f. +1.302.428.5113|

 Mr. Hoffman serves as chairman and managing partner of Blank Rome LLP.
 In this capacity he oversees the Firm’s day-to-day operations, implements the Firm’s growth strategy for its expanding national and international platform, and manages the overall leadership, direction, profitability, and culture of the Firm.
 Mr. Hoffman was named chairman in 2014, and has served as managing partner since 2011.
 He served as co-chairman from 2008 to 2013, and as the Firm’s litigation department head from 1996 to 2008.
 His practice consists of handling complex corporate and criminal litigation and he has extensive trial and appellate experience in both the federal and state courts.

 Mr. Hoffman began his career as a federal prosecutor with the United States Department of Justice, having been recruited to serve as part of the Attorney General's Honors Program.
-As a result of his trial achievements, he received the prestigious Attorney General’s Special Commendation Award.
+He served as a Supervising Assistant United States Attorney and as a result of his trial achievements, he received the prestigious Attorney General’s Special Commendation Award.

-Mr. Hoffman has written extensively on MTBE and class action litigation and served as co-author for two journals on audit committees.
+Mr. Hoffman has written extensively on product liability and class action litigation and served as co-author for two journals on audit committees.
 He is a lecturer at the CPA Club for Continuing Professional Experience, where he speaks on developments in the law as it impacts certified public accountants and other accounting professionals.

 Mr. Hoffman has received the highest possible rating from Martindale-Hubbell.

 - National lead trial counsel for a multinational chemical company in the defense of over 150 environmental pollution and product liability cases in multidistrict litigation involving water contamination in cities within 17 U.S. states; to date, the company’s share of settlements has been less than one-half of one percent.

 - Represented a large national mortgage company in a breach of contract and RICO action where damages were sought for $26 million.
 The seven-day trial resulted in a verdict for the mortgage company and success on its cross-claim; the case was settled.